anasrana/R_Comments/README.md

 Sassy Comments for Sublime Text
 =============================================

+Commenting should be intuitive.
+When you comment code, you shouldn't have to type out some convoluted trigger.
+You should be able to use one hand to quickly access the type of comment you want, and apply it instantly.

+This is what I envisioned for a Sublime package, and what I set out to create.
+I hope you enjoy it.

 This package is forked from https://github.com/chrisborrowdale/Idiomatic-CSS-Comments-Snippets.
-The reason it was created is because
-I simply did not like the amount of space left under each block that was created, and I knew there had to be a more intuitive way to choose what kind of comment you want to insert.

-Eurieka!
-Why not simply append an extra forward slash to denote what kind of comment you want to use?
-Since you already hit the key twice to make a basic Sass comment, why not hit it once or twice more to change the type of comment?
+I created this package because 1) I didn't want to type out some long string to form a comment, and 2) I didn't like the amount of extra space the package put between where I inserted comments and my code.

 ## Install

-You can install via the Sublime Text Package Control (http://wbond.net/sublime_packages/package_control) and search for Sassy Comments.
+You can install via the Sublime Text Package Control (http://wbond.net/sublime_packages/package_control) and search for "Sassy Comments".

 ## Usage